kvborkar100/MyNotes/Bash-Scripting.md

 - -l: print the names of files that contain matches, not the matches
 - -n: print line numbers for matching lines
 - -v: invert the match, i.e., only show lines that don't match
+- -q:doest return the mached lines.helpful in writing the conditions

 ### count records in file
 wc - word count